SitemapKlarity storyJoin usMedicationServiceAbout us

 What else causes dizziness?

-Several factors can cause or contribute to dizziness, such as balance problems caused by conditions of the sensory organs (including the ears, eyes, and nerves).
-These organs let you perceive information and respond to your surroundings.
+Several factors can cause or contribute to dizziness, such as balance problems caused by conditions of the sensory organs.
+Inner ear problems are the most common cause of vertigo and include:

 • Benign paroxysmal positional vertigo (BPPV): A type of vertigo triggered by specific head movements.